voidedWarranties/openvtuber2/README.md

 ### running
 This apps starts a PeerJS server, enabling it to be recorded by an OBS browser capture.
-You must run it through Electron, not by opening `index.html`.
+You must run it through Express, not by opening `index.html`.
 Install node.js (tested with v12), open a command prompt in the downloaded directory and run `npm install` followed by `npm start`.

+Open the app by going to http://localhost:9000/

 This app was tested on a Ryzen APU and took 60-80% of the GPU running all the models at once.